Profiremu23/RescaleContinued/README.md

 # Rescale Coutinued

 About the mod:

-Do you ever thinked stock scaled Kerbol system is too easy?
+Are you ever thinked about stock scaled Kerbol system is too easy?
-Are you tired from planets are too small to even be called planets?
 Or stock engines are overpowered in the default scale?
+Do you tired from planets are too small to even be called planets?
 Do you ever wished for larger planets?
 This mod is for you!
 The Rescale Coutinued is a small mod used with Sigma Dimensions to change the universal scale!
 You can select 2x, 2.5x, 3.2x, 5.4x, 7.5x, and even 10x scale to make the planets larger!

 # Scale examples: